Long Term Weight Loss by Gastric Sleeve in Los Angeles, CA | HLB

 How Much Weight Can You Lose with the Gastric Sleeve vs. Gastric Bypass?

-The gastric sleeve can result in the loss of 60% or more of your excess weight.
+The gastric sleeve can result in losing 60% or more of your excess weight.
 The gastric bypass can result in 70% or more excess weight loss.
-While the gastric bypass may lead to more long-term weight loss, the trade off is higher risk of complications.
+While the gastric bypass may lead to more long-term weight loss, the trade-off is a higher risk of complications.

-With the gastric sleeve, you get the same amount of weight loss (with a 10% difference on average) and lowered risk.
+With the gastric sleeve, you get the same weight loss (with a 10% difference on average) and lowered risk.

 How Does Your Bariatric Surgeon Determine the Course of Treatment?

-Before your surgeon can recommend gastric sleeve or gastric bypass, a sit-down meeting must transpire.
+A sit-down meeting must transpire before your surgeon can recommend a gastric sleeve or gastric bypass.
 This is known as a consultation.
-It involves the patient and doctor engaged in conversation about the patient’s weight loss goals.
+It involves the patient and doctor conversing about the patient’s weight loss goals.

 During this meeting, your doctor will ask about your struggles to lose weight through traditional means.
 Bariatrics are only prescribed for patients who experience weight loss that will not budge otherwise.
 This can be due to age, genetics, medication, illness, or following childbirth.

-Your doctor will also ask about the presence of diabetes, acid reflux, and other obesity-related conditions such as sleep apnea, high blood pressure (sleep apnea), and arthritis of the joints and knees.
+Your doctor will also ask about diabetes, acid reflux, and other obesity-related conditions such as sleep apnea, high blood pressure (sleep apnea), and arthritis of the joints and knees.

 Just as bariatrics can help to reverse the effects of diabetes, surgeries like the gastric sleeve can also reverse many other conditions that come with being obese.